-Other income (expense), net consists of interest earned on our cash, cash equivalents, and short-term investments, grant income, periodic mark to market gains and losses on the derivative and grant liabilities carried at fair value, and interest expense on our convertible notes.
+Other income (expense), net consists of interest earned on our cash, cash equivalents, and investments, periodic mark-to-market gains and losses on the derivative, grant, and convertible preferred stock warrant liabilities carried at fair value, and interest expense on our convertible notes.
+In the future, we expect investment income to be the primary component of other income, net as the mark-to-market liabilities and convertible notes were all settled in 2020 and will no longer be adjusted to fair value.